martinleal/real-world-data-engineering/README.md

 # real-world-data-engineering

-This repository showcases practical, production-level data pipelines and transformations based on real-world experience, carefully adapted to preserve confidentiality.
+This repository features practical, production-level data pipelines and transformations based on real-world scenarios.

 Each example reflects optimizations, design patterns, and engineering decisions used in modern data platforms, particularly in Snowflake.

-The goal is to share reusable ideas — not just code — including performance improvements, modular design, and SQL/data warehouse best practices.
+The goal is to share reusable ideas, not just code, including performance improvements, modular design, and data warehousing best practices.

 ## Contents